jrem08/jrem08/README.md

 ## About Me:

 I am a Technical Professional in Software Programming and currently pursuing a degree in Computer Science and Software Development Technology.
 I specialize in web development, combining creativity and functionality to build effective digital solutions.
-I am also passionate about data analysis and mobile development—areas I integrate to create intelligent, modern, and results-oriented applications.
+I am also passionate about data analysis and mobile development. areas I integrate to create intelligent, modern, and results-oriented applications.

 - 🎓 Professional technician in software programming
 - 📚 Computer Technologist and Software Development